-Gordon is Head of Subject of the Cyber Security and Networks group, which has a successful portfolio of undergraduate and postgraduate programmes and around 15 staff.
+Gordon is an Associate Professor in the Cyber Security and Networking group, which has a successful portfolio of undergraduate and postgraduate programmes and around 15 staff.
 His current research interests focus on Cryptography, Digital Forensics and Cyber Security.

 Gordon has also helped develop The Cyber Academy, which aims to disseminate cyber intelligence at both a national and international level, with current links in Europe to law enforcement.
 He is currently an external examiner at the University of Bedfordshire.

 Gordon has a strong international reputation, which has been built on innovative teaching and virtualization environments, such as LinuxZoo.
 His current research work investigates decrypting messages using keys extracted from active virtual machines, forensic triage techniques to improve the speed of forensics analysis, and detecting cyber attacks on industrial systems including public water supplies.